--Days

 Family!

-Three days on the shores of Lake Huron — surrounded by the people who matter most.
+One day on the shores of Lake Huron — surrounded by the people who matter most.
 It’s time to come together.

 Reunion Countdown